 The Spirit is also our tutor when we are angry, confused, or hurt by what we hear from Church leadership.
 If we take what we feel to the Lord, he can help us make sense of it and use those feelings as the starting point to spiritual progression.

 Sometimes, our struggles with others mirror our inner struggles with God.
 If we hear something in General Conference that hurts or angers us, do we also struggle with feelings of hurt and anger towards God?
 What is the true root of those feelings?

 It is something we all will experience in our mortality, regardless of how we feel about what our prophets have spoken.
 Haven’t we all had times to cry out and wonder where God is and if he loves us?
 How could he abandon us?
 How could he let this happen?

 When we struggle with any of these questions, it can be good to step back and take some to nurture our relationship with Jesus Christ.
 This is the sure foundation to build on.
 As we do so, we will become stronger spiritually and our ability to hear his voice, understand his will, and live accordingly will increase.

 Whatever you feel, whatever you think, and however you react, Jesus Christ loves you.
 He wants to talk to you.
 He wants to lead you to a place of peace in his church.
 It isn’t an easy journey, but it is possible.
+Consume General Conference in a way that is uplifting and nourishing to your spirit.
+This means you may need to read the talks later, pause listening when certain topics are addressed, or debrief afterward with a trusted love one.
 May we all be more merciful and understanding of one another as we take that journey together.